 · Often we will pair a novice with an experienced debater.
 Please don’t be hesitant to debate because you don’t know who your partner would be.
 People can pair up differently for different club debates and tournaments.
 There is a mandatory evidence-sharing ring for all policy debaters.

-· Novice debaters should plan on spending 30 minutes a day to prepare for the weekly debates.
-More experienced debaters will probably spend up to 1 hour a day to research and prepare for debate.
+· Novice debaters should plan on spending at least 30 minutes a day to prepare for the weekly debates.
+More experienced debaters will probably spend 1 hour or more each day to research and prepare for debate.

 LINCOLN-DOUGLAS DEBATE (LD):